QuentinRa/blog.quentinra.dev/games/unity/recipes/index.md

     * 📘: make the ball bounce when colliding
         * 🗒: using Vector3.Reflect
     * 📘: destroy the ball when lost
-        * 🗒: check if renderer is visible
+        * 🗒: check if the renderer is visible
 * 🗒: Set the camera mode to orthographic
 * 📘: Create a brick (ex: flat cube) with a collider
     * 📘: the brick should be destroyed after X hits